Your shopping basket is empty

 * 5% of ticket sales (where the tickets are produced and sold by the Festival).
 This will be deducted from the total amount of ticket revenue due to the event organiser, and a breakdown will be sent to each event holder at the end of the festival.
 The registration form can be downloaded here or a form obtained from contacting email@example.com The registration form contains all the details the festival committee requires to register your event, together with guidance notes on completing the form.
-If you would like to discuss your proposed event or have any queries regarding the registration process, our Administrator Tracey McMaster is happy to help and can be contacted on 01899 641059 or at firstname.lastname@example.org
+If you have any queries regarding the registration process, please contact firstname.lastname@example.org

 The ticket price for your event is decided by you as the organiser.
 You may wish to consider the pricing of past similar events together with venue capacity in reaching your decision.
 Tickets are printed by BLF at no charge to the event organiser.
 Tickets are sold via our website and from our dedicated Box Office which opens approximately two weeks before the start of the Festival.
 This Year, based on customer feedback, the £1 booking fee charged on tickets purchased online and at the BLF Box Office is to be included in the published ticket price.
 If you have chosen for BLF to sell tickets for your event, you will notice an additional £1 will be added to the price quoted on your registration form.
 BLF will make it clear in the programme and in publicity that the ticket price has incorporated the booking fee and no further fees will be added to this sum.
 BLF Committee would encourage individuals and groups organising events to have tickets available for sale (or bookable) by the beginning of September particularly for events which may be of interest to people travelling from outwith the town.
 The net proceeds from on line and Box Office ticket sales are remitted to the event organiser within 7 days of the end of the festival.